Bayside Ukes is a community ukulele group in the Melbourne bayside suburb of Hampton. New members are welcome. See below for session times.

 Bayside Ukes was established in April 2013 for local ukulele players to get together and enjoy the experience of playing as a group.
 The group is only for adults, with an aim to have fun and improve our ukulele playing at the same time.

 The group has a dedicated membership of ukulele enthusiasts, some of whom also play other instruments as well as a drummer/percussionist.
-Bayside Ukes focuses mainly on pop and rock from the late 20th Century and performed at the Sandy Village Festival in October 2018 and the Hills Ukulele Festival in May 2019.
+Bayside Ukes focuses mainly on pop and rock from the late 20th Century and performed at the Sandy Village Festival in October 2018 and 2019 and at the Hills Ukulele Festival in May 2019.

 Beginners with a basic knowledge of chords are welcome, as are those with more advanced playing skills.
 Guitarists and bass players are welcome to try out for a place in the group.